 - Applied Mathematics and Statistics – optimization in operations research, multiscale modeling methods, multivariate analysis, stochastic analysis, financial mathematics, applications to biology.

-Developing Mathematical Algorithms to Aid E-Commerce
+Mathematical Algorithms to Aid E-Commerce

 Assistant Professor Yan Zhenzhen is developing decision models to help online retailers improve their logistics.